COVID-19 / Coronavirus legislation

 believe that either the company’s financial position has not worsened because of COVID-19, or that the relevant insolvency condition would have arisen without the occurrence of COVID-19.
 The

-creditors presenting a winding up petition on the grounds of inability to pay debts between 27th April and 31st December 2020, or where the demand was made during the period 1st March to 30th
+Act prevents creditors presenting a winding up petition on the grounds of inability to pay debts between 27th April and 30th June 2021, or where the demand was made during the period 1st March to 30th

 - A suspension of the Wrongful Trading rules.
 Where there is no reasonable prospect of avoiding insolvent liquidation, this suspension will mitigate the personal liability of company directors and allow them to